dirkniblick/hibernateDeleteChildOfManyToAny/README.md

 ## Solutions?

 As I said earlier, I've been unable to find much guidance on how to handle these situations.
 The Hibernate docs show how to _create_ these relationships and entities, but I didn't find anything about _removing them_ where `@Any` or `@ManyToAny` are used.
-So, **what is the intended or recommended method for having Hibernate cleanup these relationships after or during a delete?** The only other source I've found is [an article from 2019 on Medium](https://medium.com/@joshuajharkema/spring-boot-hibernate-and-manytoany-orphan-removal-aeb17a457b21) which suggests using a PreDeleteEventListener and an Integrator.
+So, **what is the intended or recommended method for having Hibernate cleanup these relationships after or during a delete?** The only other source I've found is [an article from 2019 on Medium](https://medium.com/@joshuajharkema/spring-boot-hibernate-and-manytoany-orphan-removal-aeb17a457b21) which suggests using a `PreDeleteEventListener` and an `Integrator`.
 Is this still a viable solution?

 ## Update: 2024-02-29

+> ℹ️ To recreate the original problems described above, remove the line(s) containing `hibernate.integrator_provider` from the [`persistence.xml`](./src/main/resources/META-INF/persistence.xml) file.

 I was able to piece together a solution for Hibernate to execute some code in the event an entity is deleted.
 This was thanks to [the Medium article mentioned above, by Josh Harkema](https://medium.com/@joshuajharkema/spring-boot-hibernate-and-manytoany-orphan-removal-aeb17a457b21), and [a post on Vlad Mihalcea's website](https://vladmihalcea.com/hibernate-event-listeners/).

-ℹ️ To recreate the original problems described above, remove the line(s) containing `hibernate.integrator_provider` from the [`persistence.xml`](./src/main/resources/META-INF/persistence.xml) file.

-Create a [`PreDeleteEventListener`](https://docs.jboss.org/hibernate/orm/6.4/javadocs/org/hibernate/event/spi/PreDeleteEventListener.html) whose [`onPreDelete()`](https://docs.jboss.org/hibernate/orm/6.4/javadocs/org/hibernate/event/spi/PreDeleteEventListener.html#onPreDelete(org.hibernate.event.spi.PreDeleteEvent)) method will handle the [`PreDeleteEvent`](https://docs.jboss.org/hibernate/orm/6.4/javadocs/org/hibernate/event/spi/PreDeleteEvent.html) Hibernate issues before deleting an entity.
+Start by creating a [`PreDeleteEventListener`](https://docs.jboss.org/hibernate/orm/6.4/javadocs/org/hibernate/event/spi/PreDeleteEventListener.html) whose [`onPreDelete()`](https://docs.jboss.org/hibernate/orm/6.4/javadocs/org/hibernate/event/spi/PreDeleteEventListener.html#onPreDelete(org.hibernate.event.spi.PreDeleteEvent)) method will handle the [`PreDeleteEvent`](https://docs.jboss.org/hibernate/orm/6.4/javadocs/org/hibernate/event/spi/PreDeleteEvent.html) Hibernate issues before deleting an entity.

 ```java
 public class ApplicationPreDeleteEventListener implements PreDeleteEventListener {